ansys/pyansys-sound/README.rst

 .. index_start

-PyDPF Sound enables the post-processing and analysis of sounds based on `Ansys DPF`_ and the DPF Sound plugin.
+PyAnsys Sound enables the post-processing and analysis of sounds based on `Ansys DPF`_ and the DPF Sound plugin.
 It is a Python wrapper which implements classes on top of DPF Sound operators.
-For information demonstrating the behavior and usage of PyDPF Sound, see Examples in the DPF Sound documentation.
+For information demonstrating the behavior and usage of PyDPF Sound, see the `Examples`_ section.

 ..
 START_MARKER_FOR_SPHINX_DOCS